Excalibur (film): Release

-When first released in the United Kingdom in 1981, the film ran to 140m 30s, and was classified as a "AA" by the BBFC, restricting it to those aged 14 and over.
-In 1982, the BBFC replaced the "AA" certificate with the higher age-specific "15", which was also applied to Excalibur when released on home video.
-The 140-minute version was initially released in the United States with an R-rating.
-Distributors later announced a 119m PG-rated version, with less graphic sex and violence, but it was not widely released.
+The film opened in the United States on 10 April 1981 and in London on 2 July 1981, before opening nationwide in the United Kingdom on 5 July 1981.
+The film was initially released in the United States with an R rating.
+Distributors later announced a 119 minute PG-rated version, with less graphic sex and violence, but it was not widely released.
+When first released in the United Kingdom, the film was classified as an "AA" by the BBFC, restricting it to those aged 14 and over.
+In 1982, the BBFC replaced the "AA" certificate with the higher age-specific "15", which was applied to Excalibur when released on home video.
 When Excalibur first premiered on HBO in 1982, the R-rated version was shown in the evening and the PG-rated version was shown during the daytime, following the then-current rule of HBO only showing R-rated films during the evening hours.